wuqqers/modernpersonalwebsite/README.md

 version 0.1

 -----BUGS----
--Have a bugs?
+Have a bugs?
--Yes has one or two bugs from navigation slider when you scroll new section and another bugs in the Education and Career section this i guess text are not centered idk, I remember centering it but it doesn't look like it.
+Yes has one or two bugs from navigation slider when you scroll new section and another bugs in the Education and Career section this i guess text are not centered idk, I remember centering it but it doesn't look like it.